 |Undergraduate Studies||First Year Experience||Learning communities||First Year Seminars|

-Minimum qualifications for instructors who have primary responsibility for teaching a course for credit and/or for assigning final grades for such a course (i.e. UNIV1000, UNIV1050, UNIV1060, UNIV1100, and UNIV1150) must have either earned a master's degree (any discipline) or be a currently enrolled graduate student who has earned at least 18 graduate semester hours in their graduate discipline.
+Minimum qualifications for instructors who have primary responsibility for teaching a course for credit and/or for assigning final grades for such a course (i.e. UNIV1000, UNIV1050, UNIV1060, UNIV1100, and UNIV1150) must have either earned a master's degree (education-, psychology-, or counseling-based disciplines preferred) or be a currently enrolled graduate student who has earned at least 18 graduate semester hours in their graduate discipline.
 All instructors are under the direct supervision of a faculty member and/or professional experienced in the teaching discipline, receive regular in-service training, and will be evaluated regularly.
 First-time instructors must also attend a minimum amount of classroom-based training and are observed by a supervisor at least once during their first term of teaching.
 The aforementioned requirements meet or exceed SACS accreditation standards for first-year seminar courses.

 Contact Chris Wyckoff in First Year Experience (FYE) by email (firstname.lastname@example.org) or phone (334.844.1708) for an application.

-UNIV 1000, 1050, and 1060 classes meet once a week for 50 minutes; UNIV 1100 meets once or twice a week, depending on whether it is a one- or two-credit hour section; and UNIV 1150 meets twice a week.
-All instructors are required to adhere to traditional class times.
-Instructors hold weekly office hours (1 or 2 hours) outside of class.
-First-time instructors must attend a minimum of 3 classroom-based training sessions and are observed by a supervisor at least once during their first term of teaching.
-Other training is available and all instructors are encouraged to attend.
+UNIV1000 and 1050 classes meet once a week and are one-credit hour courses; UNIV1150 and 1100 classes meet once or twice a week, dependent upon the number of credit hours assigned to the section; and UNIV1060 meets twice a week (two credit hours).
+All FYS course meetings last 50 minutes.
+Instructors are required to adhere to posted class meeting times and location and hold a weekly office hour outside of class (one hour per credit hour taught).
+First-time instructors must attend a minimum number of classroom-based training sessions and are observed by a supervisor at least once during their first term of teaching.
+Other training is available throughout the semester

 Classroom-based training sessions are held over the summer term and include numerous topics essential to teaching a first year seminar.
 Lesson plans, handouts and standard syllabi are posted on an online resource for all teachers.